Mental Health During The Holidays: Reduce Stress And Prioritize Wellness

 The science behind deep breathing and mindfulness

-When practicing emotional regulation skills, knowing the reasons they are effective may help.
+When practicing emotional regulation skills for mental and physical health, knowing the reasons they are effective may help.
 Below are some facts about the benefits of breathing and mindfulness practices:

 • Mindfulness practice can increase self-compassion and improve physical health over time.